tmotl/Repetier-Firmware/README.md

  Have fun finally seeing your Filaments behaviour over time, temp, nozzles ;)

+## SilentMode
+* M3920 Sb
+S = {0,1} Switch to SilentMode or back to normal stepper current and unhome your printer.

+This Feature might be handy if you want to predefine another set of stepper current, but you dont want to have this lower values all the time.

+If you make your current too low you might risk "lost steps".
+The Motor cannot stand the applied force and you might get shifted Layers (X,Y).
+If that is the case you should lower your acceleration or rise up the current again.

+If you can lower your current, you will have a huge improvement on stepper temperature and noise production as well.
+The tone of your steppers might sound deeper and will not be such a pain as the original (milling like-) configuration.
+You should not include M3920 when your z-Compensation is active.
+This MCode will shut down z-Compensation and unhome your Printer.
+You would have to re-home your axes and activate z-Compensation again.
+I put this code to the beginning of my startcodes.

 ## !!
 31.12.2016: -> Compile with Arduino.cc 1.6.5, otherwise the OutputObject-Command is not 100% stable at Commands::waitUntilEndOfAllMoves();
 see http://www.rf1000.de/viewtopic.php?f=7&t=1610&p=16082#p16082
 ## !!
 03.02.2017: Project is Work in Progress and untested changes are possible.